Witiko/jBus/README.md

 ## Introduction ##

 In standard modern web applications, client-side scripts are either standalone, or tightly coupled with one another.
-Browser extensions and Greasemonkey user scripts, on the other hand, are running in a sandbox beneath an artificial `window` object and can only be loosely coupled via message-passing by sending custom DOM events, or by using [proprietary APIs][Chrome cross-extension messaging API].
+Browser extensions and Greasemonkey userscripts, on the other hand, are running in a sandbox beneath an artificial `window` object and can only be loosely coupled via message-passing by sending custom DOM events, or by using [proprietary APIs][Chrome cross-extension messaging API].

 The problem is that tight coupling is often undesirable, proprietary APIs are non-portable and custom events are a very crude means of communication prone to misconfiguration and event name collisions. jBus, on the other hand, is a cross-extension messaging architecture with a simple API, which enables loose coupling between any two pieces of JavaScript code sharing as little as a DOM [event target][EventTarget].